julian-molina/Documentation/_includes/trading_system/trigger-stage.md

 <!--------------------------------------------- CONTENT starts -->

-A trading system may have multiple strategies designed for the same market, with the same base asset.
+A trading system may have multiple strategies designed for the same market.

-An important aspect of trading systems is that they are allocated a certain amount of capital (see the base asset parameter).
-As a consequence, strategies within a trading system have to share that capital allocation.
+An important aspect of trading systems is that they are allocated a certain amount of capital (see the <a data-toggle="tooltip" data-original-title="{{site.data.network.base_asset}}">base asset</a> parameter of the trading session).
+As a consequence, strategies within a trading system share a certain capital allocation.

-The logic behind the concept of the trigger stage assumes that different strategies within a trading system are specialized for trading in different market conditions.
-The trigger stage in each strategy is, therefore, the mechanism by which any particular strategy may be selected to trade, given any particular market situation.
+The logic behind the concept of the trigger stage assumes that different strategies within a trading system may be specialized for trading in different market conditions.
+The trigger stage in each strategy is, therefore, the mechanism by which any particular strategy within the trading system may be selected to trade, given any particular market situation.

-The triggering-on of a strategy effectively blocks the selection of any other strategy in the trading system, and reserves the whole capital allocation for a potential trade, until the strategy is triggered-off.
+The triggering-on of a strategy effectively blocks the selection of any other strategy in the trading system and reserves the whole capital allocation for the one selected strategy, until it is triggered-off.

 As a corollary, if certain strategies are meant to trade under the same market situations and open trades concurrently, then those strategies should be put in separate trading systems.